 Cassander (c.
 355-297 BCE, r.
 305-297 BCE) was self-proclaimed king of Macedon during the political turmoil following Alexander's death.
 Born in Greece as the son of Antipater, the regent of Macedon and Greece in the absence of Alexander the Great, he ruled beside his father eventually battling against the commander Polyperchon for supremacy in Greece.
-His alliance with Seleucos I and Ptolemy I against Antigonus I brought him into the Wars of Succession, the battle over the remnants of Alexander’s domain.
+His alliance with Seleucus I Nicator and Ptolemy I against Antigonus I brought him into the Wars of the Diadochi, the battle over the remnants of Alexander’s domain.
 His murder of Alexander’s mother and son ended any hope for an heir to the king’s empire.
 Cassander’s death in 297 BCE would, for a time, bring stability, but without an heir, his beloved Macedon would fall into the hands of others.

 Throughout his campaign against the Persians, Alexander the Great remained aware of the many troubles plaguing his homeland of Macedon.
 Although the regent Antipater was able to suppress a rebellion staged by Agis II of Sparta, he was unable to prevent Alexander’s mother, Olympias, from constantly complaining to his son about the regent’s supposed abuse of power.
 She despised Antipater, and he referred to her as a "sharp-tongued shrew."
 Finally, Alexander opted to listen to his mother and summon Antipater to Babylon.
 Believing it to be a death sentence, he chose instead to send his son Cassander.
 Alexander was not pleased, and the conflict that ensued may have brought about the king’s early death.